JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Account details, balances, transactions and currency prices are shown in the UI
 * The account balance is read from blockchain files
 * The wallet software allows the initiation of transactions
 * wallet.dat file for 'Bitcoin Core' wallets.
-Stores public/private keypairs for each account address, transactions,
+Stores public/private keypairs for each account address as well as transactions.
+Each wallet.dat file can contain multiple accounts
-* Ethereum wallets store individual accounts as timestamped files.
-Balance and transaction info is read from the blockchain
+* Ethereum Geth wallets store accounts as individual timestamped files, one per account.
+Balance and transaction info is read from the blockchain.
+No transaction data is held in the account files.

+## Anatomy of the Blockchain

+* Blocks
+* Header
+* Hash
+* Transactions
+* Merkle Trie

+## Blockchain Protocols

+* Bitcoin Blockchain
-* Wa
+* Ethereum $ETH
+* Ripple $XRP - real-time gross settlement system (RTGS) - Private Blockchain Banks
+* Hyperledger - Linux Foundation
+* Corda - Financial Services
+* Symbiont - Financial Markets

+## Blockchain Use Case Implementations

+## Blockchain limitations